 We use the Adam optimizer \cite{adam_optimizer} with an early stopping criterion as suggested in \cite{shchur2018pitfalls}.
 Specifically, we set a maximum of 150 epochs and stop training if the validation loss does not improve for consecutive 25 epochs.
-For the tasks in Parts~\ref{task2} and~\ref{task3}, we turn off the early stopping, and the experiment runs for a 20 and 100 epochs respectively.
-We leverage Tune \cite{liaw2018tune} and HyperOpt \cite{bergstra2013making} to perform the parallel hyperparameter tuning.
+For the tasks in Sections~\ref{task2} and~\ref{task3}, we turn off the early stopping, and the experiment runs for max epoch 20 and 100.
+We use a simple grid search based on the training and validation sets to perform the hyperparameter tuning.
 We document a list of the hyperparameters of the model in TABLE~\ref{grid_search} along with their search spaces.